micheledellipaoli/auction-mechanism/README.md

 ### Build your app in a Docker container

-To use the application using Docker, you should first clone the project from GitHub.
+To run the application using Docker, you should first clone the project from GitHub.

 1. Clone the project from Github running the following command:
     ```shell